polars.LazyFrame.filter#

 Column filters; use

-to filter columns using the supplied value.
-Each constraint behaves the same aspl.col(name).eq(value)
+name = valueto filter columns using the supplied value.
+Each constraint behaves the same aspl.col(name).eq(value), and is implicitly joined with the other filter conditions using&.

 See also